Bachelor of Science in Chemical Engineering

 - XXX Science elective

-A student has to take a total of 4 courses encompassing 12 credit hours from the following list.
+A student has to take 3 courses and 3 laboratories encompassing 12 credit hours.